alexthemaster/moonlight/tutorials/creatingCommands.md

 Commands are arguably the most important thing a Discord bot can have.

+Note: commands have flags which you can access by running this.flags (the flags are a Map!)

 To get started with commands, just add a file in your `commands` folder and use the following example for JavaScript:

 ```js